ginstrom/phaser-game/cline_docs/codebaseSummary.md

 4. Make changes to the code
 5. See changes reflected in the browser automatically
 6. Access the API documentation at http://localhost:8000/docs
+7. Run tests using the `test.sh` script:
+   - `./test.sh frontend` to run frontend tests
+   - `./test.sh backend` to run backend tests
+   - `./test.sh all` to run both frontend and backend tests
+   - Add `--watch` for frontend watch mode
+   - Add `--coverage` for test coverage reports
+   - Add `--verbose` for verbose backend test output
+   - Run `./test.sh --help` for more information

+   Alternatively, you can still use the docker-compose commands directly:
-7. Run `docker-compose -f docker-compose.test.yml run frontend` to run the frontend test suite
+   - Run `docker-compose -f docker-compose.test.yml run frontend` to run the frontend test suite
-8. Use `docker-compose -f docker-compose.test.yml run frontend-watch` for watch mode
+   - Use `docker-compose -f docker-compose.test.yml run frontend-watch` for watch mode
-9. Use `docker-compose -f docker-compose.test.yml run frontend-coverage` for test coverage
+   - Use `docker-compose -f docker-compose.test.yml run frontend-coverage` for test coverage
-10. Run `docker-compose -f docker-compose.test.yml run backend` to run the backend test suite
+   - Run `docker-compose -f docker-compose.test.yml run backend` to run the backend test suite
-11. Use `docker-compose -f docker-compose.test.yml run backend-verbose` for verbose output
+   - Use `docker-compose -f docker-compose.test.yml run backend-verbose` for verbose output
-12. Use `docker-compose -f docker-compose.test.yml run backend-coverage` for test coverage
+   - Use `docker-compose -f docker-compose.test.yml run backend-coverage` for test coverage

 ## Important Rule
 **ONLY use docker-compose for running the game or tests.
 DO NOT run the game code or tests directly in the console.**